dk14-git/Web-Searching-Using-SVD/README.md

 their relevancies to the given query.
 Web users have to go through the list and examine the titles and (short) snippets sequentially to identify their required results.
-In this paper, we present how usage of Singular Value Decomposition (SVI)) is a very good solution for search results clustering.
+In this paper, we present how usage of Singular Value Decomposition (SVD)) is a very good solution for search results clustering.